Fahd (armored personnel carrier)

-The Fahd is a 4x4 Egyptian armored personnel carrier, designed to fit the requirements of the Egyptian Military.
-It replaced older APCs in Egyptian service such as the BTR-40, and the Walid (called Waleed in Egypt).
-It has been used by the United Nations.
+The Fahd is a 4x4 Egyptian armored personnel carrier (APC) produced by Kader Factory for Developed Industries, a subsidiary of Arab Organization for Industrialization.
+It is mainly used by the Egyptian Armed Forces.
+It replaced older APCs in Egyptian service such as the BTR-40, and the Walid.
+It has also been used by the United Nations.

 The flexible design of the vehicle, its high speed, maneuverability and long range, on road and off-road, makes it possible to produce various versions to satisfy various military and security purposes.
 Variants include the Fahd 240/280 APC, Fahd 280-30 IFV, a command post vehicle, ambulance vehicle, light armored recovery vehicle, and can be used for anti-riot purposes, mine laying and mine dispensing purposes, making it possible to form independent units capable of dealing with different threats of armor, low-flying targets, and personnel, with common repair duties, and operation.
 The Fahd consists of a Mercedes-Benz LAP 1117/32 truck (4 × 4) chassis fitted with an armored body.
 It has a usual APC configuration of placing the driver and the commander on the front, and a large box-like shape, similar to the German Fuchs.